iamjvm/PRODIGY_WD_01/README.md

-It is a simple Responsive Landing Page of Pizza
+It is a simple Responsive Landing Page of Pizza Delivery.